 The reason is that the plains around Bologna, quite unjustly, tend to be overlooked at the expense of the hills; therefore, I am intending to show that there are several motives of interest – for the nature lover – even in the flat expanses that open up to the north of the city.
-This area includes various nature reseves and museums related to nature or to the traditional way of life; one such institution is the "Museum of the Farming Civilization" ('Museo della Civiltà Contadina') in San Marino di Bentivoglio, hosted in the noble setting of 17th Century Villa Smeraldi (pictured below).
+This area includes various nature reseves and museums related to nature or to the traditional way of life; one such institution is the “Museum of the Farming Civilization” (Museo della Civiltà Contadina) in San Marino di Bentivoglio, hosted in the noble setting of 17th Century Villa Smeraldi (second picture above).

 The Villa, the Institution and the Museum